 - Cream - I usually drink my coffee black, but for this dish, the cream is essential.
 For me, this is what transforms blocks of solidified coffee into a dessert.
 I recommend using a cream with the highest butterfat content you can find (I used one that was 47%).
 If you want to make this plant-based, you can replace this with sweetened coconut cream.

 - Sweetened Condensed Milk - Most recipes just call for adding sugar to the cream, but I like sweetening my cream with sweetened condensed milk.
 This gives it a wonderful milky flavor that takes this to the next level.
 If you can't find it or want to make this vegan-friendly, you can just use some sugar instead.

 How to Make Coffee Jelly

-For the coffee jelly, add the sugar and agar agar to a pot and then pour the coffee in.
-Set the pot on a stove over medium-high heat and bring the mixture to a rolling boil, while stirring it.
-Be sure to use a heat-safe spatula and scrape the bottom of the pot to ensure you don’t have any agar agar burning to the bottom.
+For the coffee jelly, add the sugar and agar agar to a saucepan and then pour the coffee in.
+Set the saucepan on a stove over medium-high heat and bring the mixture to a rolling boil, while stirring it.
+Be sure to use a heat-safe spatula and scrape the bottom of the saucepan to ensure you don't have any agar agar burning to the bottom.

-Once the mixture comes to a full boil, pour it into an 8×8-inch square mold.
+Once the mixture comes to a full boil, pour it into an 8x8-inch square mold, like a baking dish.
 If you want to make smaller cubes you can use a large pan as well.
 Let this cool to room temperature and then cover it with a lid or plastic wrap and put it in the refrigerator to chill and set.

 For the sauce, just mix the cream and sweetened condensed milk together in a bowl and pop it in the fridge to chill.